AdobeDocs/commerce-admin.en/help/catalog/product-attributes-add.md

    - Enter the first value that you want to appear in the list.

       You can enter one value for the Admin and a translation of the value for each store view.
-If you have only one store view, you can enter only the Admin value, and it will be used for the storefront as well.
+If you have only one store view, you can enter only the Admin value, and it is used for the storefront as well.

    - Click **[!UICONTROL Add Value]** and repeat the previous step for each option that you want to include in the list.